 What happens to my answers?

-Your answers are put together with the answers of other people to provide results for your trust and will be kept confidential by researchers at [CONTRACTOR/IN HOUSE TRUST NAME] and Survey Coordination Centre (SCC) (who coordinate the survey on behalf of the Care Quality Commission).
+Your answers are put together with the answers of other people to provide results for your trust and will be kept confidential by researchers at [CONTRACTOR/IN HOUSE TRUST NAME] and the Survey Coordination Centre (SCC) (who coordinate the survey on behalf of the Care Quality Commission).
 None of the staff who cared for you will know who has taken part.
 Neither your name nor full address will be linked to your responses, and nobody will be able to identify you in any results that are published.
 Researchers analysing the results of the survey will use your postcode to undertake geographical analysis of overall results.
 If comments on the questionnaire were to suggest that you or someone else is at serious risk of harm, your details would be provided to the appropriate authority to investigate, as part of our safeguarding duty.

 What is the survey number on the front of this letter used for?